Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 # Prep for launch

 You've built a great visualization.
 Congratz!
-It's time to put it online and share with the world.
+Time to put it online and share with the world.

 To do that, we're going to use Github Pages because our app is a glorified static website.
 There's no backend, so all we need is something to serve our HTML, JavaScript, and CSV.
 Github Pages is perfect for that.